-Utilization of the nursing process will provide the framework for promotion, maintenance, and restoration of health for culturally diverse young, middle, and older age adults.
-Emphasis will be placed on complex acute and chronic disease processes, as well as therapeutic communications and interventions.
+The nursing process will provide the framework for promotion, maintenance, and restoration of health for culturally diverse young, middle, and older age adults.
+Emphasis will be placed on complex acute and chronic disease processes, as well as therapeutic communications, therapeutic interventions, and the design, coordination, and management of care for the adult client.
 Prerequisites: NUR 310, 311, 312.
 Summer.